SyxP/integral-domains/content/authors/admin/_index.md

   url: "http://ww1.math.nus.edu.sg/"

 # Short bio (displayed in user profile at end of posts)
-bio: Syx Pek is currently an undergraduate in Mathematics at National University of Singapore.
-Here, he muses on various topics he encounters in his journey to read the pages of the book.
+bio: Syx Pek is currently (and always will be) a student of Mathematics.

 interests:
 - Commutative Algebra